Wilts & Berks Canal: Restoration

-In Melksham, where much of the route has been lost to housing, Melksham Town Council agreed in 2012 to support plans to route the canal through the River Avon in the centre of town, involving construction of 2 mi of new waterway, with a towpath and cycleway which would create recreational activities.
+In Melksham, where much of the route has been lost to housing, Melksham Town Council agreed in 2012 to support plans to route the canal through the River Avon in the centre of town, involving construction of 2 mi of new waterway, with a towpath and cycleway which would create recreational opportunities.
 The plans were submitted to Wiltshire Council in August 2012, but the Trust were required to produce supporting documentation.
 The environmental statement ran to 350,000 words and was published in five volumes in 2015, but the Environment Agency required further information, and supplementary reports were produced in March 2018 and January 2019.
 After delays caused by the COVID-19 pandemic, communication with the Environment Agency resumed, and agreement on the final two obstacles to the plan was reached.
 Details were submitted for planning approval in early 2022.